 Recurve bows are named for their shape: the central parts of the bow’s limbs curve toward the archer, while the ends of the bow curve away.
 This helps the archer shoot with more power while requiring less strength, as the design stores more energy.

 Recurve bows are useful for beginning and expert archers alike.
 Because they are less difficult to operate, they are often used to teach beginners, but you can also spot modern recurve bows in Olympic archery events.

 A compound bow uses a system of cables, pulleys, and cams that help relieve a heavy draw weight for the archer.
-They still require strength to pull, but the archer is able to hold the draw for longer as the pulley system kicks in.
+They still require strength to pull, but the archer can hold the draw for longer as the pulley system kicks in.
 This helps the archer take aim without becoming exhausted.
 Most compound bows are difficult to draw until their “valley,” where 60-90% of the weight drops off, making it easy for the archer to hold while aiming.